nklimovych/aws-snapcloud/README.md

 Steps:

-- Utilized Agile methodologies to break down tasks into manageable sprints.
+- Used Agile methodologies to break down tasks into manageable sprints.
 - Set clear goals and milestones for each sprint.
 - Prioritized tasks based on impact and dependencies to meet deadlines effectively.